Variable binding and substitution for (nameless) dummies: Relation to presheaf-based models

 Restricting attention to well-behaved objects, we may thus benefit from the strengths of both approaches.
 Typically, in De Bruijn monads, free variables need to be computed explicitly, while presheaves come with intrinsic scoping, as terms are indexed by sets of potential free variables.
 Conversely, in some settings, observational equivalence may relate programs with different sets of free variables~\cite{DBLP:books/daglib/0004377}.
 In such cases, it is useful to have all terms collected in one single set.
 This needs to be computed (and involves non-trivial quotienting) in presheaves, while it is direct in De Bruijn monads. \end{rem}

-The remainder of this section is devoted to sketching the proof, and should be skipped at first reading as it relies on the module-based interpretation of the binding conditions described later in~§\ref{s:module-based}).
+The remainder of this section is devoted to sketching the proof of Theorem~\ref{thm:gap}, and may be skipped on a first reading as it relies on the module-based interpretation of the binding conditions described later in~§\ref{s:module-based}.